michaels011235/weatherstation-measurements/README.md

   - For Linux: Follow this guide to install the image: https://www.raspberrypi.org/documentation/installation/installing-images/linux.md After unzipping I used `sudo cp raspbian-image.img /dev/mmcblk0`

-  - Follow headless setup: https://www.raspberrypi.org/documentation/configuration/wireless/headless.md CAVE: The boot folder in the tutorial is the `boot` mount point.
+  - Follow headless setup: https://www.raspberrypi.org/documentation/configuration/wireless/headless.md CAVE: The boot folder in the tutorial is the `boot` partition of the SD-card.
 It is NOT the `boot` folder in the `rootfs` directory.

+    I added a file named `wpa_supplicant.conf` to the boot partition whose contents are:

+    ```
+    ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
+    update_config=1
+    country=AT

+    network={
+    ssid="<NameOfWifiNetwork>"
+    psk="<password>"
+    priority=2
+    }

+    network={
+    ssid="<NameOfWifiNetworkNumber2>"
+    psk="<passwordofNetworkNumber2>"
+    priority=1
+    }
+    ```
+    As indicated several networks are possible.
+    The network given the priority 2 is preferred.

+  - To enable SSH on a headless Raspberry Pi add a file named `ssh` to the boot partition.
+The content does not matter.
+This file activates SSH.

-  - connect the power supply.
+  - Insert the SD-card into the Raspberry Pi.
+Connect the power supply.
 The Pi will boot.

-  - Find the IP Address of the Raspberry Pi:

-    - Open internet router webpage (something like `10.0.0.xxx`) in the browser.
-Get the IP address of the Raspberry Pi.
+  - For the following step, make sure, your PC is connected to the same network router as the Raspberry Pi.

-    - Use `nmap`

-      - run `ifconfig` and get the own IP address (this is the one your router assigns you, not the one one could Google).
-      - install `nmap`: `sudo apt install nmap`.
-      - run the following command: `sudo nmap -sn 10.0.0.0/24`.
-The IP-address at the end has to be modified as follows:
-        - Replace the last number of your IP address with `0`.
-        - Add `/24`.

-        The output tells you the Raspberry Pi IP adress.

-  - SSH into it.
-Make you have `ssh` installed.
-Then: `ssh pi@10.0.0.xxx`, where the ip address has to be the Raspberry Pi's address.
+  - For remote control SSH into the Raspberry Pi.
+Make sure you have `ssh` installed.
+Then use `ssh pi@raspberrypi.local`.
+This works, due to the Raspberry Pi's built-in support for Multicast DNS (mDNS). -- It's like magic and is way faster than finding the Raspberry Pi's IP-address!

   - You will be prompted a password.
 By default it is: `raspberry`.